 Maintaining independence while living with arthritis is important not only for the person’s dignity but also for their mental health.
 When it comes to normal bathing and toileting routines, this can prove difficult if unaided however there are now hundreds of solutions that can help to maintain independence in the bathroom.
 Bath lifts can help to keep the joy of a relaxing bath accessible and easy by providing the user with different options to experience bathing, from reclining lifts to inflating bathing cushions and many different accessories to suit multiple needs.
 Bathroom rails can provide extra support for getting in and out of the bath or shower and moving around the bathroom.
-See our handy guide to choosing the right grab rails for more information.
+See our handy guide to buying the right grab rails for more information.

 A raised toilet seat or toilet frame can work wonders for anyone with joint pain who finds nipping to the loo has become difficult.
 Soft or firm, depending on your needs, a raised loo seat can provide relief to sore knees and hips when using the toilet as they prevent the user from placing themselves too low.
-See our guide to choosing the right raised toilet seat.

 If you struggle to sit or stand up again, a full sturdy frame can provide that much needed support and assistance.
 Many can be height adjusted to perfectly meet the needs of the user.
 Some frames also come with a built-in raised toilet seat if both are required, such as the Mowbray.